Nidhi-Chauhan00/demo/README.md

 # demo
-this is a demo where I am learning to use git hub.
+this is a demo repo where I am learning to use git hub.